-The Central European Research Institute for Art History (KEMKI) is located in the former building of the Adél Bródy (later Szabolcs street) Hospital, in the 13.000 square-meter park, Bókay Garden, surrounding the National Museum Restoration and Storage Center (OMRRK).
-It offers an extraordinary opportunity for the institution’s historical and contemporary art program to stretch beyond interior spaces.
+The Central European Research Institute for Art History (KEMKI) is located in the former building of the Adél Bródy (later Szabolcs street) Hospital, in the 13,000 square-meter park, Bókay Garden, surrounding the National Museum Restoration and Storage Center (OMRRK).
+It offers an extraordinary opportunity for the institution’s historical and contemporary art program to expand beyond interior spaces.

 Bókay Garden provides an excellent venue for the KEMKI program to be enriched with public art elements, making OMRRK a true cultural campus.
-Our plan in the park surrounding the building complex is to display public artworks of significant artists of historical modernity and contemporary art that can reflect on the institutional and natural environment.
+Our plan in the park surrounding the building complex is to display public artworks by important modern and contemporary artists that reflect on the institutional and natural environment.

 The sculpture garden project already started in 2020 with placing its No. 0 piece in front of the KEMKI building.
 It is Endre Tót’s pavement plaque (I’m glad that I have stood here, 1998), which was moved here from the entrance of Artpool's former exhibition space.

 We have continued this undertaking in 2021 with Airborne Step Formation, a more than six meter high sculpture of the 80 years old György Galántai, founder of Artpool.